HTTP Requests

 method:

-const params = request.params!
+const params\object = request.params!

 Retrieving The Request Method